sp-95/fuse-framework/docs/tutorial.rst

 Now it's time to generate your Python package.

-Use cookiecutter, pointing it at the fuse-standard repo:
+Use cookiecutter, pointing it at the fuse-standard repo.

 .. code-block:: console